jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 description: A look into the Spaniard's inspirations and evolving sound...
 featuredImage: /img/ramiro-lopez.jpg
 ---
-_We caught up with the Spanish techno sensation, as he prepares for a double header of parties during Sydney's VIVID light festival on Saturday._
+_We intercepted the Spanish techno sensation, as he prepares for a double header of parties during Sydney's VIVID light festival on Saturday._

 **RR: Hey Ramiro, we gather this is your first time playing in [Sydney](https://www.ravereviewz.net/Events-Location/Sydney)… what do you have planned for the visit?**